VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 Bioinformaticians work in a fairly different environement than biologists.
 The workflows they create, and the documentation that describe them, are all stored in files on a computer, and sometimes worked on by several person at the same time.
 So to follow the changes on both workflow and documentation, a more fitting system than the classic Quality Management System (QMS) offered for the biologists must be used.
 As specified in the ISO-15189, "Software procedures and related documentation needs to be controlled".
 This can be in any form or type of medium, as long as we achieve a certain set of requirements.
 In this document, we offer guidelines on how to comply with the norms while having a bioinformatician friendly QMS.

+Bioinformaticians needs a different Quality Management System than biologists.
+Software they are developping are distributed using a version control system

+- Version control system allow to create a code friendly documentation, where code blocks can be copy/pasted safely, as opposed to standard QMS word or pdf format
+- Software are developped and distributed using a version control system, such as git or gitlab, which offer extra functionnalities related to code (e.g. : linking a new release with a set of solved issues, )

 ## ISO norm requirements

 To allow for a "Bioinformatician friendly" QMS, the following aspects need to be considered and documented :